-There are 20 slaves listed with monetary values and no indication of families, which is common.
-In the same probate book, I found the distribution of Nicholas’ estate between his wife, who by law is entitled to 1/3, and his 6 children (I have cropped just the entry showing the slaves):
+There are 20 slaves listed with monetary values and no indication of families, which is (sadly) common.
+However, in the same probate book, I found the distribution of Nicholas’ estate between his wife, who by law is entitled to 1/3, and his 6 children (I have cropped just the entry showing the slaves):

-Sadly, the primary goal was to make sure each child received approximately the same value in property–not to keep families together (although some slaveholders did try to do that).
-Most of Nicholas’ children inherited 2 young slave children.
+The primary goal was to make sure each child received approximately the same value in property–not to keep families together (although some slaveholders did try to do that).
+Most of Nicholas’ children inherited 2 young enslaved children.
 I’d like to believe Nicholas’ widow, who inherited 7 slaves, had at least taken 29 year old Milly with 4 of her kids, ages 8 months to 9 years.
 But I can’t know that just looking at this document.

 I haven’t researched this family, but the hope is that they lived near one another such that the families of slaves were not entirely broken.
-But as the probate, land and other sources demonstrate over and over again, very young children were very often sold away from parents, and couples were very often split apart .
+But as the probate, land and other records demonstrate over and over again, very young children were very often sold away from parents, and couples were very often split apart.

 Look for these estate distributions when you are researching enslaved ancestors.
 They are difficult to find.
 I personally have many more cases where this information could not be located in records.
 Sometimes they can be found in original probate loose papers, so be sure to examine those where they exist.

 How fortunate any researcher connected to this family would be.
 Thomas recorded the birthdates of his slaves in the probate book, and recorded their mother’s names:

 Readers, tell me: have you uncovered any slave distributions, and if so, where did you locate them?

 Note: If you are in the Metro DC area, don’t forget to check out my good friend Tim Pinnick tomorrow at 1:00 at the Suitland Family History Center.
 He will be speaking on “Finding African-Americans in Historic Newspapers,” a subject that he is an expert on.